Mekari Insight

 Don’t cast a wide net; use targeted strategies to reach the specific talent you need.
 Utilize niche platforms and social media channels frequented by digital professionals.

-LinkedIn, for instance, is filled with potential candidates, while platforms like Twitter and Facebook can help you reach a broader audience.
 By understanding where your desired talent congregates, you can engage with them directly, building relationships and showcasing opportunities that align with their expertise.

 Retention strategies for digital talent